-Welcome to our Sub Domain, www.unbannedbiblepublications/e-books
+Welcome to the Sub Domain, www.unbannedbiblepublications/e-books

 Mt.
-3:11, ‘I indeed baptize you with water unto repentance, [the water being the symbol of the salvation of Jesus’ disciples,] but He Who is coming after me, [Jesus Christ,] is mightier than I, Whose sandals I am not worthy to carry, He will baptize you with the Holy Spirit and [with] fire.’
+3:11, ‘I indeed baptize you with water unto repentance, [the water was the symbol of the salvation of Jesus’ disciples,] but He Who is coming after me, [Jesus Christ,] is mightier than I, Whose sandals I am not worthy to carry, He will baptize you with the Holy Spirit and [with] fire.’

 Acts 1:4-8, ‘Being assembled together with them, He commanded them not to depart from Jerusalem, but to wait for the Promise of the Father, which, He said, you have heard from Me; for John truly baptized with water, but [I shall] baptize you with the Holy Spirit not many days from now… ’

 ‘You shall receive power when the Holy Spirit has come [to dwell within you, for the following purpose:] and you shall be witnesses to Me… to the end of the world.’

 Mark 16:15-18, ‘He who believes and is baptized, [the believing disciple who chooses to be baptized,] will be saved… And these SIGNS will follow those who believe: In My Name they will cast out demons; they will speak with new tongues, [as a SIGN...] they will lay hands on the sick, and they will recover.’